ondrej-rafaj/FTLocationManager/README.md

 ##Contact

-FTCoreText is developed by [FuerteInt](http://fuerteint.com).
+FTLocationManager is developed by [FuerteInt](http://fuerteint.com).
 Please [drop us an email](mailto:open-source@fuerteint.com) to let us know you how you are using this component.

 ##License